mortonjt/jekyll-now/_posts/2019-10-30-collaborate.md

 ---
 layout: post
-title: 7 tips on how to collaborate with your fellow data analyst.
+title: 7 tips on how to collaborate with your fellow data scientist.
 usemathjax: true
 comments: true
 categories: collaboration data analysis statistics computer-science data-science
 ---

 Do you have a data problem?
-Are you in need of a data analyst to generate polished gorgeous figures, or just a informatician to run some pipelines for you?
+Are you in need of a data scientist to generate polished gorgeous figures, or just a informatician to run some pipelines for you?

 At this point in my career, I have worked with a number of collaborators across multiple